 SHARING OF PERSONAL DATA

 We do not share your personal data with third parties for marketing purposes.
+We may share information you provide (e.g. in an application form) with artistic partners, collaborators or professionals.
+This would only be the extent necessary to process and adjudicate your application, and provide you the opportunity for which you have applied.
 We may provide your information to contractors and suppliers who provide services on our behalf.
-This would only be to the extent necessary to enable you to receive those services that they are conducting on our behalf.
+Again, his would only be to the extent necessary to enable you to receive those services that they are conducting on our behalf.

 When we collect personal data from you we store it under strict safekeeping and confidentiality measures.
 We hold your data on secure servers and allow only those staff who need to process your data to have access.